Joel Corelitz and The Unfinished Swan on Top Score

 That was Joel's plan.
 He was not only inspired by Johann Sebastian Bach, but also by 20th century interpretations of Bach, such as those by Wendy Carlos.

 Artist Hokyo Lim is responsible for the delightful art design of the game.
 For the credits that roll at the end of the game, she created portraits of those who worked on The Unfinished Swan.
 You can see Joel's in the slideshow.

-Hear Joel Corelitz on the newest episode of Top Score from Classical MPR.
+Hear Joel Corelitz on Top Score from Classical MPR.
 Also on iTunes.